-Enhanced treatment, surveillance needed for certain melanoma patients to prevent secondary cancersAugust 14th, 2013 in Cancer /
+Enhanced treatment, surveillance needed for certain melanoma patients to prevent secondary cancersAugust 14, 2013 in Medicine & Health / Cancer

 Moffitt Cancer Center researchers suggest secondary cancers seen in melanoma patients who are being treated for a BRAF gene mutation may require new strategies, such as enhanced surveillance and combining BRAF-inhibitor therapy with other inhibitors, especially as they become more widely used.
 They discussed this topic in a review article that appears in the July issue of Nature Reviews Clinical Oncology.

 The BRAF gene is mutated in about half of all cases of melanoma, as well as other cancers, and the mutant protein can be successfully deactivated by BRAF inhibitor drugs.
 The development and therapeutic use of BRAF inhibitors to treat patients in advanced stages of BRAF-mutant melanoma is a prime example of a successful targeted therapy.
 Inhibiting the mutant BRAF protein causes the tumor to shrink.
 FDA-approved BRAF inhibitors are widely used in metastatic melanoma with much success, and their use is expanding to other tumor types and is being tested in earlier stages of melanoma.

 However, a type of cellular signaling caused by the BRAF inhibitors may leave patients susceptible to secondary malignancies, such as squamous cell carcinoma and RAS-mutant leukemia.